 To calculate profits or losses on a put option use the following simple formula:

 - Put Option Profit/Loss = Breakeven Point – Stock Price at Expiration

 So if the stock falls $5.00 to $45.00 by expiration, the owner of the the put option would make $2.06 per share ($47.06 breakeven stock price – $45.00 stock price at expiration).

 If the stock price decreased by $2.75 to close at $47.25 by expiration, the option trader would lose money.
-For this example, the trader would have lost $0.19 per contract ($47.06 breakeven stock price – $47.25 stock price).
-Therefore, the hypothetical trader would have lost $19 (-$0.19 x 100 shares/contract).

 By all accounts, the trader was right, the stock did fall by $2.75, however, the trader was not right enough.
 The stock needed to move lower by at least $2.94 to $47.06 to breakeven.

 If the stock did not move lower than the strike price of the put option contract by expiration, the option trader would lose their entire premium paid $0.44.

 Downside of Buying Put Options

-Put Options need Big Moves to be Profitable
+Put Options Need Big Moves to Be Profitable

 Plus, the stock has to move down more than the 5.9% to even start to make a cent of profit, profit being the whole purpose of entering into a trade.